jorgerasillo/spamhouse/README.md

             - response_code string
             - ip_address string

-- You should use SQLite as your database to make this portable
+- [X] You should use SQLite as your database to make this portable
--  Dependencies should be handled using go mod
+- [X] Dependencies should be handled using go mod
-- Tests should be written for the key components of the system
+- [ ] Tests should be written for the key components of the system
-- A README is required and should explain how to develop and run the project as if it were a new team member working on it
+- [ ] A README is required and should explain how to develop and run the project as if it were a new team member working on it
-- The application should be packaged as a Dockerfile, and should accept a PORT environment variable to know which port to run on
+- [X] The application should be packaged as a Dockerfile, and should accept a PORT environment variable to know which port to run on
-- You can use any external libraries you want, but you must document and explain why you’re using them
+- [ ] You can use any external libraries you want, but you must document and explain why you’re using them

-## Questions

-1. Can the API query multiple IP addresses at a time?